This page aims to provide you with information to help you prepare for your Day surgery procedure.

 The following instructions are strongly advised for 24 hours after your operation / procedure:

-• You MUST NOT take any form of alcohol
+• Intake any form of alcohol is prohibited

-• You MUST NOT sign any legal documentation.
+• It is NOT advisable to sign any legal documentation.

 A member of the Day Surgery Unit team will call you one to two days after surgery to see how you are getting on.
 You will also be given a number to call with any queries relating to your surgery.